Crutiu45/React-Weather-WebApp/README.md

 # ReactJS Weather App

 Welcome to the ReactJS Weather App project!
-This application was built as part of a tutorial on my YouTube channel, [Code Explained](https://www.youtube.com/@CodeExplained).
+This application was built as part of a tutorial on this YouTube channel, [Code Explained](https://www.youtube.com/@CodeExplained).
 In this project, we will create a weather app using ReactJS and the Meteosource Weather API.

 Check out the full tutorial on YouTube: [ReactJS Weather App Tutorial](https://www.youtube.com/watch?v=123456).